Sdfkhan/assign/README.md

 Notes
 •	Ensure ChromeDriver is added to your system PATH or specify the full path in the script.
 •	The test runs in headless mode by default.
 You can remove the --headless argument in the script to see the browser.
-Contributions
-Feel free to raise issues or submit pull requests to enhance this project.